dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 To give you an overview, these are the categories of parameters that you can set:
 1. Parameters of the _SNS governance canister_.
-These are parameters of the governance that can later be changed by SNS proposals.
+These are parameters of the governance that can, in contrast to the other parameters listed here, be changed later by SNS proposals.
 They include parameters such as the minimum stake that a neuron must have, or the cost (in SNS tokens) of submitting a proposal that is not adopted.

 2. Configurations in the _SNS ledger canister_.
 This includes configurations of the SNS